wgurecky/nukecluster/doc/source/intro.rst

 	is desired at some point in the future, Appendinx A provides some basic pointers on setting up the storage pool.
 	Diskless compute nodes will still utilize PXE booting.

 The physical layout of the Nukestar cluster is shown below.
-The Router doubles as a firewall.
-Only 3 compute nodes are shown, however, many more may exist (5 as of fall 2015).
-Another benifit of the stateless compute node setup is that a new compute node can be added to the cluster by connecting it to the switch, assigning it a static IP, enabling PXE boot up in the bios, and powering it on.
+The Router doubles as a firewall (not shown is a network switch that is connected to the LAN side of the router/firewall).
+Only 3 compute nodes are shown, however, many more may exist.
+Another benefit of the stateless compute node setup is that a new compute node can be easily added to the cluster by connecting it to the switch, assigning it a static IP, enabling PXE boot up in the bios, and powering it on.

 .. image:: images/nukestar.png